Kamil-Zmuda/SpendTune/README.md

 Populate the `.env` file:
 - PLAID_CLIENT_ID= client_id from Plaid's dashboard
-- PLAID_SECRET=secret key from Plaid's dashboard
+- PLAID_SECRET= secret key from Plaid's dashboard
-- PLAID_ENV=sandbox <= here you specify your environment - sandbox mode allows to fetch mock data from Plaid's mock institutions, so you don't need to worry about leaking your real data.
+- PLAID_ENV= sandbox - here you specify your environment.
+Sandbox mode allows you to fetch mock data from Plaid's mock institutions, so you don't need to use your real bank details to try it out.
-- PLAID_SANDBOX_REDIRECT_URI=http://localhost:3001 <= redirect URI for server
+- PLAID_SANDBOX_REDIRECT_URI=http://localhost:3001 - redirect URI for server
 - SERVER_PORT=3001
 - SECRET="spendTune"